I am looking for work

 What we offer:

-During our workshops you work together with an employer and other refugees on your professional skills.
+During our workshops, you work together with an employer and other refugees on your professional skills.
 Options include taking a LinkedIn workshop, job application training or building a website.
-This is an accessible way for employers to get to know you and to see whether you might fit with the organization.
+This is an accessible way for employers to get to know you and to see whether you might fit with the organisation.

 This is all about a personal meeting with one or more employers.
 We meet with a small group (around five to ten people) or organize a large event (with about a hundred people).
 Our meet-and-greets are informal and practical: they are all about doing something together.
 So we break a business case with financial service providers, we bake bread with bakers and we drill and tinker with a technical installation company.

-During this program you receive short, internal training from an employer that suits you well.
+During this programme you receive short, internal training from an employer that suits you well.
 After successfully completing this training, you immediately start working for the employer (a paid job).

-If you participate in a mentor program, it means that we connect you with a mentor, an employee of one of our partner organizations.
-During the period of your mentor program, you work together towards a concrete, work-related goal and you exchange knowledge, network and experiences.
+If you participate in a mentor programme, it means that we connect you with a mentor, an employee of one of our partner organizations.
+During the period of your mentor programme, you work together towards a concrete, work-related goal and you exchange knowledge, network and experiences.

 Are you a refugee and do you want to increase your chances of finding a job?
 Register quickly for one of our activities or sign up for our newsletter.
 That way you stay informed about our activities and the activities of our social partners.
-We can also reach you in this way when employers are looking for candidates.
+This way, we can also reach you when employers are looking for candidates.

 Do you have any questions?
 Do not hesitate and contact us directly contact.

-These organizations are currently part of our Hub:
+These organisations are currently part of our Hub:

-The organizations below are affiliated with Refugee Talent Hub.
+The organisations below are affiliated with Refugee Talent Hub.
 Would you like to know more or are you interested in joining our network?
 Please contact us.